 The Plan for the Future Bill Is the Climate Boost California Needs

-SB 932 would require cities and counties to add safe streets for biking and walking to their general plans — and then build them.
+SB 932 will require cities and counties to add safe streets for biking and walking to their general plans — and then build them.

 California is hurtling toward a changed climate with increasing velocity.
 In a state plagued by drought and wildfires, it’s essential that we do everything we can to mitigate the crisis.
 The Plan for the Future Bill (SB 932) is a critical step in the right direction.
 The bill will accelerate the transition to green cities that not only reduce harmful greenhouse gas emissions but also create safer and healthier communities.